Demonology Warlock DPS Macros and Addons — Shadowlands 9.2

 Below are examples of useful macros; you can adapt them for whatever spell you deem fit

-These macros allow you to manage your demon, as playing with your pet on passive is the optimal way to play.
+These macros allow you to manage your demon, as playing with your Pet Stance on Assist is the preferred way to play.

 This orders your demon to attack your target.

 This orders your demon to move to a location specified by you.
 This macro is especially useful for situations where you need your pet in a predetermined position in order to accomplish a given task — such as an interrupt on a otherwise out of range target — but can also be used to maximize Felguard cleave/ Felstorm damage, just be aware that any imparted commands will also make your Dreadstalkers, Vilefiend (if talented) and Tyrant move, resulting in a much bigger loss when used improperly.